Your Itinerary for the Perfect Utah Road Trip

 There are few things I love more than a good old road trip.
 I love cruising along, wind in my hair, not a care in the world, etc. (ok, it doesn’t always go like that, but it’s always a good time!).
 While I have managed to explore a lot of Australia through the art of road tripping, I’m yet to see many other prime road trip destinations – like the US.
 But I’ve heard Utah is a rad place to drive around, so I asked fellow travel blogger Megan to write up this Utah road trip itinerary for you all!
 So let’s dive in!

 Utah is the best state.
 There, I said it.
 Ok, it might not be, but it’s the best I’ve been to so far and I’ve been to a lot.
 I mean, it has everything: mountains, desert, lakes, ruins, and some of the coolest national parks in the US.
+There are even ski resorts in Utah for the winter season!
 It’s a road trip haven and I’m going to share the best three weeks in Utah road trip itinerary – with a few days in northern Arizona as well.
 It will show you the best of the southwest.

 I will be assuming two things throughout this post: you have a car and you’re visiting in the summer.